-If you are concerned about your risk of developing cancer, you may want to consume more onions.
 Researchers found moderate consumption of onions appeared to reduce the risk of colorectal, laryngeal, and ovarian cancers.

 Studies have been conducted to discover the relationship between quercetin and Alzheimer’s disease.
 These studies showed a significant association between consuming foods high in quercetin, such as onions, and having a lower chance of developing Alzheimer’s.

-Did you know that onions contain a high amount of vitamin C?
-Vitamin C is essential for your body to function properly.
-It helps the formation of blood vessels, improves your immune system, and builds cartilage.
+Vitamin C helps the formation of blood vessels, improves your immune system, and builds cartilage.

 Here are some nutritional value estimates you can expect from a regular-sized onion (about 110g), according to the USDA: